hypercloud/react-moshi-thing/README.md

-# React-Moshi-Oranization
+# React-Moshi-Thing
-React snippet for organization class of schema.org.
+React snippet for Thing class of schema.org.

 ## Usage
 Moshi snippet can be used in any React application

 ```
-import MoshiOrganization from 'react-moshi-organization'
+import MoshiOrganization from 'react-moshi-thing'
 ```